CosAnca/nucleum/README.md

 }
 ```

-Fosterkit will call `initialize`, passing in `gulp`, along with the path and task configs.
+Nucleum will call `initialize`, passing in `gulp`, along with the path and task configs.
 Use this method to define or `require` additional gulp tasks.
 You can specify when and in what order your custom tasks should run in the `production` and `development` `prebuild` and `postbuild` options.

 For example, say you had a sprite task you wanted to run before your css compiled, and in production, you wanted to run an image compression task you had after all assets had been compiled.
 Your configuration might look something like this: